infantium/infantium-sdk2-docs/docs/source/quick_start.rst

 The `evaluate` function can only be called once each time a node is visited, ensure it is called before moving to next node to capture all evaluation events that happened when visiting node.

+Unity developers
+''''''''''''''''
+Inside .unitypackage there is a simple project example that contains all avaliable SDK2 function calls.
+Please refer to it for C# syntax, but it is similar as exposed here.